shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 Not Seeing Changes Sync
 -----------------------
-When you make a change in Shotgun or Jira, the bridge evaluates whether the change should be synced to to the target site, tries to convert the value to an acceptable value in the target site, and then submits the change.
+When you make a change in SG or Jira, the bridge evaluates whether the change should be synced to to the target site, tries to convert the value to an acceptable value in the target site, and then submits the change.